flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-10-01/index.md

   - order: 2
     body: >-
       > “And then we fell in love, OK?
 No, really, he wrote me beautiful letters, and they’re great letters.
-We fell in love.’
+We fell in love."

       Pres.
 Trump speaking at a rally on Saturday about how he and North Korean